Skip to main content

 $350 billion advised

 Cliffwater is an investment advisory firm specializing in alternative investments, advising institutional investors on approximately $350 billion in assets.
 Headquartered in Marina del Rey, California, Cliffwater provides research, due diligence, and advisory services across private equity, private credit, hedge funds, real assets, and infrastructure.
 The firm is unique among consultants in that it also manages direct lending strategies through Cliffwater Corporate Lending Fund and related vehicles.
 Cliffwater is known for its proprietary alternatives database and research platform, and its consulting practice advises public pension funds, endowments, foundations, and other institutional investors on manager selection and portfolio construction in alternatives.
+CEO Stephen Nesbitt leads the firm, whose Cliffwater Enhanced Lending Fund marked its five-year anniversary with a 12 percent annualized net return since inception.

 Focus